What Is Customer Segmentation? Customer segmentation separates an organization’s audience into...

 - Accessible: can you reach the segment through your chosen marketing channels?
 Have you identified the best channels to contact them through?

-- Identifiable: if a psychographic segment is so nuanced and hidden that you can’t reasonably collect data about them, then they aren’t a good segment to target.
+- Identifiable: if a psychographic segment is so nuanced and hidden that you can’t reasonably collect data about it, it isn't a good segment to target.

 - Durable: will the segment remain stable over time, or is it in a period of flux?